mspnp/aks-jumpbox-imagebuilder/README.md

     | Contributor                          | Resource Group (with AIB service resources)    | Deploy AIB service resources such as a Managed Identity and Virtual Machine Image Template |
 1. **Ensure you accept the risk of preview features**.
 Azure Image Builder Service is currently in _public preview_ and, as with any preview, the service does not come with support, is subject to breaking changes, and supporting material (such as this repo) is maintained in low-priority manor.
 For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
 1. **Ensure you're okay with the Azure Marketplace Ubuntu 18.04 LTS as your base image.** Azure Image Builder supports more base OS images than the one selected in this implementation, however images other than the one selected here have not been evaluated with regard to the above networking restrictions.
 If you choose to use a different base image, you may need to adjust various elements of these instructions.
 1. **Ensure you're okay with an "Infrastructure Resource Group" being created on your behalf.** The Azure Image Builder service will create, be assigned permissions to, and delete a "infrastructure" resource group that is prefixed with `IT_`.
-This is a requirement for this service and is much like the infrastructure (`MC_`) resource group for AKS.
-It will be in existence as long as you keep the image template deployed.
+This is a requirement for this service and is much like the `MC_` infrastructure resource group for AKS.
+It will be in existence as long as you keep the image template resource deployed.

 ## :rocket: Deploy Azure Image Builder service